 Videography Austen Killingbeck-Jones, assisted by Douglas Cock

-Hair Robert Eaton and Josh Goldsworthy, with additional hair support provided by Phoebe XXXXXXX (for Josh), Nicola Chamberlain, Bobbi Murray, Fran Sleighthome, Victoria Strain, Joe Strangward and Cathal Walshe, all for L’Oréal Professionnel Paris
+Hair Robert Eaton and Josh Goldsworthy, with additional hair support provided by Phoebe Dean (for Josh), Nicola Chamberlain, Bobbi Murray, Fran Sleighthome, Victoria Strain, Joe Strangward and Cathal Walshe, all for L’Oréal Professionnel Paris

 Make-up Eliza Clarke, assisted by Babi Campos